notexplosive/notexplosive.github.io/_posts/2023-07-10-pest-control-making-of.md

 - Every time anyone has any idea that isn't already on the list, add it.
 Even if you personally hate it, add it to the list anyway and move on.
 - Add sub bullet points if you have something to add to an idea.

-Something funny happened during this exercise.
-I realize I personally didn't have any top-level bullet point ideas.
+I don't think I contributed any top-level bullet point ideas.
 Maybe I've just done so many game jams that I'm just tapped out of "new game ideas."
 I really benefitted from having extra voices in the room so I can build on someone else's idea rather than starting from scratch.

 ![image](/assets/images/roles-reversed-doc-part-1.png "Snippet of the google a bulleted list with entries including: _Mario but you're the enemies,_ \"Reversing\" the action, Driving in reverse, Rewinding??, Tower Defense where you have to defeat your own towers")

 Our first big idea was a tower defense game where you periodically swap roles with the enemies.
-As the enemy you evade all of the tower's you placed in previous rounds.
 I didn't like this because it didn't feel like the player gets a lot of agency playing as the enemy, most tower defenses have the enemies running through a strict maze.
 But this tower defense idea was a key ingredient in getting us to our final concept.
 A few bullet points down we wrote `Game with 2 distinct roles, eg: "Towers" and "Mobs"`.
 This was an important articulation of what type of game we wanted to make, and the tower defense idea helped us find it.

 I'm not sure what prompted it, but at one point Ryan said the phrase "_Gradius_ versus _Gradius_," someone suggested the idea of a game that logs your actions and then plays them back as the opponent.
 I liked that idea a lot!